Shkurlatov/dice-demo/README.md

 # Usage

-* Clone the repo as usual via cmd/terminal or in your favourite Git GUI software.
+* Clone the repo as usual via cmd/terminal or in your favorite Git GUI software.
 * Open the project folder in Unity Hub using 2021.3.14f1 or a more recent of 2021.3 editor versions.